dfgHiatus/MIDIImporter/README.md

 - [fluidSynth](https://github.com/FluidSynth/fluidsynth) - Conversion Library, LGPL-2.1 Licensed
 - [SF2](http://www.schristiancollins.com/generaluser.php) - SoundFont Provider, GeneralUser GS v1.471 Licensed

+## Installing Custom SoundFonts
+Soundfonts allow to change the way MID files are converted into WAV.
+I have provided one by default, but installing your own is straightforward:

+1. Drop your SoundFont `sf2`/`sf3` into `midi_importer/bands` inside `nml_mods`
+2. Use modconfig enter the full name of the SoundFont to use it.

 Additional SoundFonts can be found [here](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont)